 Do you have to be?
 There are so many alternatives.
 Trader Joe’s practically caters (not literally) to the at-home entertainer.
 Take one look down their frozen aisle and cheese section and you’ve got all the options you need.
 Not close to a TJ’s?
 Ask your guests to bring a small side dish or help fill out a snack board.
 A recent party I went to just asked guests to bring their favorite cheese and/or meat for a massive cheese board.
 Instant crowd pleaser and fun to see what guests brought.
 There’s always an option of ordering-in, catering, or calling your favorite restaurant and placing a to-go order with enough advanced notice.
 Point is, you don’t have to be a good cook to entertain.

 This is relatable, and where my perfectionist side comes into play.
 The easiest thing I’ve done was left it to the pros and consulted entertaining menu plans from pals like Gaby Dalkin of What’s Gaby Cooking and our very own Camille Styles who always comes through with her expert hosting tips.
-In fact, I just consulted this piece for a dinner I’m hosting for girlfriends later in November.

-I get stuck on a theme
+I Get Stuck on a Theme

 I love a theme party!
 (Actually love is modest, I thrive at one.)
 While I don’t think all parties need a theme, it sure is fun to see how people interpret one and opens the night up to some great conversations.
 We wrote previously about high/low wine pairings and think it’s fun to approach a theme party in the same vein.
 Come up with something a little unexpected and unique.
 You can even try considering what’s the exact opposite end of the spectrum of your initial idea?